MongoDB ODBC driver Getting Started Guide

 • For Excel 2003 and earlier, on the Data menu, choose Import External Data, and then choose New Database Query.

 The New Database Query command uses Microsoft Query to import data.
 Microsoft Query is an optional feature, which by default is not installed.
 If you do not have Microsoft Query installed, choosing New Database Query will prompt you to install it.
 To do this, in Control Panel, choose Programs and Features (or Add or Remove Programs).
 Choose Microsoft Office (if you installed Excel as part of Office) or Microsoft Excel, and then choose Change.
 Follow the instructions on screen.
-Select Choose advanced customization of applications during the Setup wizard if this option is present for your version of Office / Excel.
+Select Choose advanced customization of applications during the Setup wizard if this option is present for your version of Office or Excel.
 Microsoft Query is located under Office Tools.

 When you have installed Microsoft Query, repeat step 1.